lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Applications/DiscordApplication.md

 # Verify property

-The hex encoded key for verification in interactions and the GameSDK's GetTicket
+Hex encoded key for verification in interactions and the GameSDK's GetTicket

 ```csharp
 public string Verify { get; set; }